-Updated 8/13/2023
+Updated until 10/11/2023

 Note: The linear trendlines (dotted straight lines on the graph) smooth-out fluctuations in data to show a pattern or trend more clearly.
-It uses the average value as a single point in the trendline.

-This month the PREPA fleet experienced multiple unit forced outages which have been a contributing factor for the load sheds events.
+Multiple unit forced outages continue to be a contributing factor for the load shed events this month.